 Neuroscience and Music Therapy

-Path to Working in Music Therapy Counseling
+Path to Working in Music Therapy

-Music Therapy Counseling Important Organizations to Know
+Important Music Therapy Organizations to Know

-American Music Therapy Association (AMTA
+American Music Therapy Association (AMTA)

 One of the most important agencies for you to be familiar with during your career is the American Music Therapy Association (AMTA).
-This agency is responsible for approving degree programs that lead to certification and can be an excellent resource for upcoming and current practitioners.
+The AMTA agency is responsible for approving degree programs that lead to certification and can be an excellent resource for upcoming and current practitioners.

 Certification Board for Music Therapists (CBMT)